APRC & Interest Rates On Mortgages

-The APRC takes into account all the costs involved over the term of the mortgage such as set-up charges and the interest rate.
+The APRC considers all the costs involved in the mortgage, such as set-up charges and the interest rate.

 When you compare mortgage lenders, APR is listed alongside the Interest Rate.
-These figures can be quite similar, but how do you use them to compare mortgages?
+These figures can be pretty similar, but how do you use them to compare mortgages?
 How does the difference between APR and Interest Rate help you decide?

 If two lenders charge the same interest rate, look at the APRs listed and compare them.
 The lower APR indicates that this loan may be cheaper over its lifetime.